matt-tudball/selectioninterval/README.md

-# selectioninterval: An R package for selection bias sensitivity analysis
+# selectioninterval: An R package for a selection bias sensitivity analysis

 <!-- badges: start -->
 <!-- badges: end -->